yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ### 2.7.
 Creating a Spring Boot Web Application

-With the Azure OpenAI and Azure Container Apps Environment set up, we will now create a Java project to implement a simple app that calls an OpenAI model from a Java application.
-We will use Spring Boot for this implementation.
+With the Azure OpenAI and Azure Container Apps Environment set up, we will now create a Java project to implement a simple app that invoke an OpenAI model from a Java Application.
+We will use the Spring Boot for this implementation.

 #### 2.7.1 Creating a Spring Boot Project

-Run the following command to create a Spring Boot project.
+Execute the following command to create a Spring Boot project.
 After creating and downloading the project, unzip the archive to extract its contents.

 ```bash
 curl https://start.spring.io/starter.zip \